mosscoder/mpg_ecology_tools/README.md

 biological patterns correlate with environmental conditions, such as aspects of terrain (abiotic), vegetation structure (biotic), and land-use history (anthropogenic).
-Ecology Tools visualizes environmental variability and facilitate its study across the property.
+Ecology Tools visualizes environmental variability and facilitates its study across the property.
 Some use cases for the app include selection of survey sites, identifying areas environmentally similar to a point of interest, guiding native seed collection, and identifying homogeneous units for targeted restoration seeding.